Esri/raster-deep-learning/examples/cntk/image_classification/land_classification/README.md

 # Azure Pixel-level Land Classification Example using CNTK in ArcGIS Pro
+Step 0.
+Download the test deep learning model and image [here](https://www.arcgis.com/home/item.html?id=e8bc272d1ce2456fa4b87c9af749a57f).
+You can also use your own trained model and test image.

 Step 1.
 Open "Classify Pixels Using Deep Learning" geoprocessing tool.

 Step 2.
 Fill in the parameters.